Putin Says Russian Nuclear Weapons more Advanced Than In US - UrduPoint

 The "triad" refers to Russia's three-pronged arsenal of weapons launched from land, sea and air.

-"We are ready to use weapons, including any weapons -- including the weapons you mentioned -- if it is a question of the existence of the Russian state or damage to our sovereignty and independence," Putin added in the interview that aired on Wednesday.
+"We are ready to use weapons, including any weapons -- including the weapons you mentioned -- if it is a question of the existence of the Russian state or damage to our sovereignty and independence," Putin added in the interview, which aired on Wednesday.

 Recent Stories